kobersky/kobersky/README.md

 <h2>🐕 | Freddy</h2>
 <h3>Overview: </h3>
-<b>Freddy is a 2D platformer, starring a Dog as a protagonist.
-Inspired by early 90's PC classics like Commander Keen, Lion King and Prince of Persia. </b>
+Freddy is a 2D platformer, starring a Dog as a protagonist.
+Inspired by early 90's PC classics like Commander Keen, Lion King and Prince of Persia.
 </br>

 </br>